Ph.D., Washington University in St. Louis

 - CEHD poster presentation link: http://www.cehd.umn.edu/ssw/research/posterpdfs/Fisher_Poster.pdf

-Fisher, C. & Grettenberger, S. (Accepted).
+Fisher, C. & Grettenberger, S. (In press).
 Community-based participatory study abroad: A model for Social Work education.
-Manuscript accepted with minor revision at the Journal of Social Work Education.
+Journal of Social Work Education.

 Roholt, R. & Fisher, C. (2013).
 Expect the Unexpected: Short-Term International Study Course Pedagogies and Practices.
 Journal of Social Work Education, 49(1), 48-65.
 DOI:10.1080/10437797.2013.755416